dimagi/CommcareTranslationChecker/README.md

 https://github.com/dimagi/CommcareTranslationChecker

-A command-line tool (and Python library) to check multiple columns of a [Bulk Translation File](https://confluence.dimagi.com/display/commcarepublic/Form+Bulk+Translation) against each other, to ensure that output value tags are being used consistently between columns.
+A command-line tool to check multiple columns of a [Bulk Translation File](https://confluence.dimagi.com/display/commcarepublic/Form+Bulk+Translation) against each other, to ensure that output value tags are being used consistently between columns.

 Installation
 --------------------------